ngriffiths21/measles-dashboard/src/index.md

 const states = FileAttachment("data/states.json").json({typed: true});
 ```

-# Measles Overview
+# Measles response: There is much more we can do

+*By Nicholas Griffiths*

+*November 20, 2025*

 The United States has had a surge of measles cases in 2025.
-On July 11, 2025, Your Local Epidemiologist wrote:
+On July 11, 2025, [Your Local Epidemiologist](https://yourlocalepidemiologist.substack.com/p/its-not-just-about-measles) wrote:

 > **Measles is a canary in the coal mine**.
 When measles reappears in a country like the U.S., it signals that something has gone seriously wrong.
 This is a disease we had essentially eliminated—thanks to one of the safest and most effective vaccines in the history of medicine.
 But the way things are heading, the U.S. is at risk of losing its elimination status this year.

 That article, like much other coverage, accurately noted that the scale and impact of Measles outbreaks today is lower than influenza and COVID, since so many people are immune.
 Local leaders in town health departments, hospitals, and schools already have a standard playbook they use to respond to local cases of reportable illnesses, and they can also draw on resources provided at the state and federal levels.
 All these factors are good reasons to think of Measles as a problem that isn't devastating today, but that signals problems in the health system that could become much more serious if left unaddressed.

-This is a very appropriate view for a general public audience, but it is inadequate for local leaders.
+This is an appropriate view for a general public audience, but it is inadequate for local leaders.
 Local leaders should not think of Measles as a routine infectious disease.
 If they do, they will almost certainly underestimate the impacts of even a single incident case, leading to an ineffective response and potentially missing opportunities to prevent a small number of severe illnesses and deaths.

 <div class="card" style="max-width: 600px;">